-Overall, the 9 miles with 2,500ft vg/l took us 3:30 plus the stop for lunch, and it's a T1 with not many challenges on the route, except the descent from the peak of the Schnebelhorn which was a bit steep on grass.
+Overall, the 14.5km with 750m vg/l took us 3:30 plus the stop for lunch, and it's a T1 with not many challenges on the route, except the descent from the peak of the Schnebelhorn which was a bit steep on grass.
 The GPX plot of our route is here.

 With Andreas and Inge over to visit we decided to chance the weather and go for a circular walk around Atzmannig.

 The views are supposed to be very special (we're told - we've still never seen them), but once again the clouds were not in our favour, and we did another walk in the grey mist!

 We stopped for a quick break at our now-favourite restaurant - they even remembered us - before continuing on the walk around the ridge.
 We made a bad decision not to go down on the chair lift, and instead continued on looking for a favourable route down.
 The weather got a bit worse - wet and quite windy and we were slowed down by the poor conditions underfoot and sub-standard footwear.
 A useful lesson in not taking any walks in the mountains for granted, even when you're on familiar territory.
 We did find the route down eventually after a slow, cold trudge along the ridge and from there made steady progress back to the car.
 We arrived a little cold and wet and grateful for the heated seats!

 With Jamie and Emma coming over to visit we had a great excuse to head out and see some of what Switzerland has to offer.